jltovar/sage_decoy-free/README.md

   - `ModelFit::LowerOrder`: Uses the Lower-Order Statistics p-value (optimized for small sample sizes).
   - `ModelFit::Msfdr`: Uses the MSFDR (Skew-Normal) p-value.
   - `ModelFit::Ensemble`: Calculates the Harmonic Mean of all available p-values (Moments, MLE, Lower-Order, MSFDR).
+  - `ModelFit::Nokoi`: (If selected) Uses the Linear Discriminant Analysis (LDA) p-value derived from ML-based rescoring.

 - **Calculation:** After determining the raw P-value, the Benjamini–Hochberg (or Storey) procedure is applied globally to convert it into a Q-value (`spectrum_q`).